jbschooley/blog/_posts/2022-11-17-i-built-a-monitor-just-for-spotify.md

 ---
 title: I Built a Monitor Just For Spotify
-excerpt: Because one that worked the way I wanted didn't exist.
+excerpt: Because one that worked the way I wanted didn't exist, I designed, 3D printed, and built a monitor to show what I'm listening to.
 tags:
   - hardware
   - music
   - personal projects
 image:
-  path: /assets/images/2022-11-17-i-built-a-monitor-just-for-spotify/interface.jpg
+  path: /assets/images/2022-11-17-i-built-a-monitor-just-for-spotify/monitor.jpg
   width: 1200
   height: 630
 ---